ccmt-regensburg/CUED_scaling_benchmark/README.md

 in order to reduce the upload size of the files (the full slurm.out as well as time- and frequency_data.dat are ignored by .gitignore due to memory constraints).
 Furthermore, a csv is created with the number of _**nodes**_ (not cores!) and the runtime in seconds.

-At last, the benchmark_plot.py reads the csv, prints the overall computational time and creates a png and tikz file with the relative speedup against number of nodes/cores.
+At last, the benchmark_plot.py reads the csv, prints the overall computational time (around 45k coreh) and creates a png and tikz file with the relative speedup against number of nodes/cores.